Ray Bradbury: Remembering 10 of the late author's classic stories

 “Everything comes to me,” he told Fox News in 2004.
 “Everything is my demon muse.
 I have a muse which whispers in my ear and says, ‘Do this, do that,’ but it’s my demon who provokes me.”

-The 20th century was full of iconic writers who explored deeper parts of who we are through the genres of sci-fi and fantasy.
-Kurt Vonnegut Jr., Robert A. Heinlein, Arthur C. Clarke, Isaac Asimov, and Ursula K. Le Guin are just a few, and Bradbury stood out among them as perhaps the most optimistic.
-While many writers in these genres sent out warnings, Bradbury preferred to send out hope.
-The one major dystopian exception was perhaps his most famous work — Fahrenheit 451, the story of a society where books are outlawed, and burned when found.
+The 20th century was full of iconic writers who explored deeper parts of who we are through the genres of sci-fi and fantasy, but Bradbury stood out among them as the optimist.
+While many writers in these genres sent out warnings, Bradbury sent out hope.
+The one major dystopian exception was his most famous work — Fahrenheit 451, the story of a society where books are outlawed, and burned when found.

 In an interview with The Paris Review, Bradbury acknowledged he was the happy outcast among these contemporaries.
 “I’m glad Kurt Vonnegut didn’t like me either,” Bradbury said of the Slaughterhouse-5 author.
 “He couldn’t see the world the way I see it.
 I suppose I’m too much Pollyanna, he was too much Cassandra.”

-While the author’s work certainly had its share of darkness, he strained toward the light.
-He wrote everything – plays, television, and even some movies, most notably John Huston’s adaptation of Moby Dick.
-He was a friend of Walt Disney’s and also helped design Spaceship Earth at Walt Disney World’s EPCOT center.
+Although his work certainly explored darkness, he strained toward the light.
+He wrote in nearly every format — plays, television, and even some movies, most notably John Huston’s adaptation of Moby Dick.
+He was a friend of Walt Disney’s and helped design Spaceship Earth at Walt Disney World’s EPCOT center.